HoRNDIS is looking for a new maintainer! If you would like to volunteer, see below.

 On the shoulders of giants, I stand.
 My vague thanks to Apple for having at least some IOKit sample code available (even though the last time it successfully built was 10.2.x); it was a decent start reading to understand how I might want to structure this.
 Substantial thanks to David Brownell, who wrote the

 rndis_host driver for Linux; some portions of HoRNDIS were ported over from that work.
 David Brownell also wrote the

 f_rndis driver that allows Android/Linux devices to behave like RNDIS devices; reading that source helped to understand why HoRNDIS wasn't working in the early stages.
 (Sadly, David Brownell passed away in April of 2011.
 Thanks for all of your hard work, David; may you rest in peace.)

 Thanks also to those who helped test HoRNDIS before I released it, as well as all of the other folks from the days of the unrEVOked project, without whom I would likely not be involved in Android development at all...

-Being free software, HoRNDIS comes with no warranty (not even a guarantee that it won't break your phone!
+Being free software, HoRNDIS comes with no warranty (not even a guarantee that it won't break your phone or computer!
 But I'm pretty sure it won't.), express or implied.
 (For more on that, read the license.)
 However, I hope that it works for you; if it doesn't, and you're able to assist in debugging, I'd like to hear from you.